Things I learnt when self-hosting my own podcast

 Podcast stats are possible with a self-hosted solution, but are hard.
 Normal hit-based server log analysis won’t work, since they count things that aren’t actual downloads of audio.

 Option one is to use a redirect service.
 Podtrac, Blubrry and others produce these.
-I was using Spotify’s Chartable for some time.
+I use OP3, which is free (Podnews is a sponsor) and gives good, reliable stats.
+Here are Podnews’s numbers.

-However, I wanted to produce my own, bespoke, service; and so I did.
+But I can also produce my own, bespoke, service; and so I did, for a while.
 Here’s how it works.
 First, I put my Cloudfront logs into an Amazon S3 bucket (which all disappear after 90 days, following our privacy policy).
 I’ve configured Amazon Athena to see this as a giant database.

 Every day I run a cronjob to make a query to Athena, to pull just yesterday’s podcast data into a CSV file.
 Here’s the current query: